 It now seems highly likely that we will see a significant increase in the number of people infected with coronavirus over the weeks and months ahead.
-Here at Crooton, we are fully committed to standing shoulder to shoulder with our health and social care colleagues to get suitably skilled staff permanently deployed to those most vulnerable in our society.
+At Crooton, we are fully committed to standing shoulder to shoulder with our health and social care colleagues to recruit suitably skilled healthcare staff permanently deployed to those most vulnerable in our society.

 We are already supporting a number of health and social care agencies to respond to the Coronavirus threat from a position of strength.
 By overfilling permanent roles, and aiming for 110% post occupancy, not only will shortages be less acute but those on the ground will be better placed to provide continuity of care than ‘in-demand’ ad hoc locums.

-An article in the Guardian last week (Care workers could be redeployed to UK coronavirus hotspots, Guardian, Wed 4 Mar 2020) looked at plans being made within the Care Sector to address the issues that are likely to arise.
+An article in the Guardian last week looked at plans being made within the Care Sector to address the issues that are likely to arise.
 These included a review of obligatory background checks by the Department of Health and Social Care, that can currently take up to 2 weeks, to see whether these would impact on implementing an emergency plan.
 It would seem prudent at this time for the commissioners to at least allow staff to start who have had DBS clearance in the last 12 months, whilst new ones are pending.

 Industry leaders within the sector have said that without emergency measures, the forecasted infection levels in the UK could force homes to close and residents to be moved to NHS facilities.
 This would inevitably cause considerable distress and further increase the burden on already stretched services.